South Mecklenburg High School: Faculty

 Several South Meck teachers and counselors hold National Board Certification, with many more working towards certification.
 The faculty teacher pages can be found on South Meck High School's web page.

 Athletics

-The South Mecklenburg Sabres are affiliated with the North Carolina High School Athletic Association (NCHSAA) and compete in the 4A division, which is North Carolina's highest classification.
-Currently, South Meck is in the So.
-Meck 8 4A League conference.
-South Meck has had many State Championship teams, as well as Individual State Champion athletes.
-Below are sports that South Meck has to offer for its students.
+The South Mecklenburg Sabres are a member of the North Carolina High School Athletic Association (NCHSAA).
+South Mecklenburg has had many state championship teams, as well as individual state champion athletes in a variety of sports.
+Below are sports that South Mecklenburg has to offer for its students: